Dr. Ronald E. Reedy

 As founding CEO of Peregrine Semiconductor, Ron built foundry relationships that provided key manufacturing capabilities and enabled the company’s first commercial product successes.
 Building such relationships was imperative to Peregrine’s early endeavors because deploying a proprietary manufacturing process technology while operating in a fabless business model presented formidable challenges.
 During the subsequent 10 years, Ron and the start-up Peregrine navigated management changes, industry cycles and financial strains, and persevered.

-Today, Ron serves as Peregrine’s chief technology officer managing the company’s technology activities and intellectual properties.
-As co-inventor of UltraCMOS technology and with 35 years of experience covering all aspects of semiconductors, including work beyond CMOS such as charge-coupled devices (CCDs), indium phosphide (InP), integrated optoelectronics, fiber optic communications and photonic systems, Ron continues to contribute extensively to the semiconductor industry.
+In early 2015, Ron retired from Peregrine and now holds the position of chief technology officer emeritus.
+As co-inventor of UltraCMOS technology and with 35 years of experience covering all aspects of semiconductors, including work beyond CMOS such as charge-coupled devices (CCDs), indium phosphide (InP), integrated optoelectronics, fiber optic communications and photonic systems, Ron has contributed extensively to the semiconductor industry.
 He has earned dozens of patents and published or presented hundreds of technical articles, submissions and conference presentations.
 He is an Institute of Electrical and Electronics Engineers (IEEE) member and is consistently invited to lecture at industry and university workshops.
 A tribute to his career is that he and co-founder Mark Burgener received the world-renowned IEEE Daniel E. Noble Award for Emerging Technologies in 2011.
 Ron and his wife, Robin, reside in San Diego, CA, and they, along with their children and grandchildren, enjoy the beauty of southern California.

 Dr. Mark L. Burgener